Posts Tagged ST Microelectronics

 CopyrightCopyright (c) 2009 Ram Narula Programs are distributed under GNU Lesser General Public License (LGPL)

-- Microchip's new SQI memory devices feature SuperFlash technology October 28, 2014Microchip has announced new family of 1.8V Serial Quad I/O (SQI) SuperFlash Memory devices—SST26WF016B.
+- Microchip's new serial quad I/O SuperFlash memory devices sport 1.8V low-power memory January 28, 2015Microchip has announced an expansion of its 1.8V Serial Quad I/O (SQI) SuperFlash Memory with the SST26WF080B and SST26WF040B devices.